NoBlackBoxes/LastBlackBox/course/buildabrain/README.md

 ### Session 8 - Intelligence

 - Make it smart....what is smart?
-  - Learn about audio, vision, learning, and intlligence
+  - Learn about audio, vision, learning, and intelligence
     - **Project**: *Add a Camera, Speaker, and Microphones*
     - **Project**: *Create a Voice-Activated Robot*
     - **Project**: *Run Neural Networks on a Hardware Accelerator*